YuliiaAntonova/data_engineeri_itv-ghactivity/README.md

 Create directory for data and copy some files into it.
 Create a Python program by name read.py.
 We will create a function by name from_files.
 It reads the data from files into Dataframe and returns it.
 Call the program from app.py.
 For now review schema and data.
+Process data using Spark APIs

+We will eventually partition the data by year, month and day of month while writing to target directory.
+However, to partition the data we need to add new columns.

+Create a Python program by name process.py.
+We will create a function by name df_transform.
+It partitions the Dataframe using specified field.
+Call the program from app.py.
+For now review schema and data.